Program slicing: Example

-Lightweight forward static slicing approach

-A very fast and scalable, yet slightly less accurate, slicing approach is extremely useful for a number of reasons.
-Developers will have a very low cost and practical means to estimate the impact of a change within minutes versus days.
-This is very important for planning the implementation of new features and understanding how a change is related to other parts of the system.
-It will also provide an inexpensive test to determine if a full, more expensive, analysis of the system is warranted.
-A fast slicing approach will open up new avenues of research in metrics and the mining of histories based on slicing.
-That is, slicing can now be conducted on very large systems and on entire version histories in very practical time frames.
-This opens the door to a number of experiments and empirical investigations previously too costly to undertake.

 Dynamic slicing

 Dynamic slicing makes use of information about a particular execution of a program.
 A dynamic slice contains all statements that actually affect the value of a variable at a program point for a particular execution of the program rather than all statements that may have affected the value of a variable at a program point for any arbitrary execution of the program.

-An example to clarify the difference between static and dynamic slicing.
-Consider a small piece of a program unit, in which there is an iteration block containing an if-else block.
+An example to clarify the difference between static and dynamic slicing: Consider a small piece of a program unit, in which there is an iteration block containing an if-else block.
 There are a few statements in both the if and else blocks that have an effect on a variable.
 In the case of static slicing, since the whole program unit is looked at irrespective of a particular execution of the program, the affected statements in both blocks would be included in the slice.
 But, in the case of dynamic slicing we consider a particular execution of the program, wherein the if block gets executed and the affected statements in the else block do not get executed.
 So, that is why in this particular execution case, the dynamic slice would contain only the statements in the if block.